Understanding Common Reasons for eTA Rejection

 - Evidence of ties to your home country, such as employment verification or property ownership.

-Yes, you can reapply after addressing the issues that led to your visa rejection.
+Yes, you can reapply after addressing the issues that led to your eTA rejection.
 Review the rejection notice carefully, rectify any deficiencies, and submit the corrected application with additional supporting documents where necessary.
 Ensure that your reapplication is comprehensive and accurate to improve the chances of approval.

-Content Disclaimer: Although this information was last updated in January 2025, we recommend verifying with the appropriate agencies, embassies, and airlines to ensure complete accuracy regarding your travel plans.
+Content Disclaimer: Although this information was last updated in July 2025 , we recommend verifying with the appropriate agencies, embassies, and airlines to ensure complete accuracy regarding your travel plans.

 To help us improve